 Marriott Bonvoy Brilliant vs. Hilton Honors Aspire- Statement Credits

 Both cards will give you statement credit on their respective hotel chains when you book cash rates with their credit cards each card member year.
 Compared to the free night certificate, statement credits are much simpler and don’t require as much thoughts to use.
 Statement credits alone can reduce the effective annual fee you pay on both cards.

 Marriott Bonvoy Brilliant gives you yearly $300 dining credit that can be used worldwide, but split at $25/month.
 To some people, this would be as good as cash, but others may find it a hassle to remember to use the card monthly for dining.
 Conservatively, I’d value this benefit at $210 or 70% of the full value.
 Your mileage may vary on this one.

-Hilton Honors Aspire gives you up to $250 resort credit on Hilton Resorts properties.
+Hilton Honors Aspire gives you up to $400 resort credit on Hilton Resorts properties, split bi-annually.
 While the selection of properties aren’t as vast, there are 230+ Hilton properties worldwide that you can apply the credit to.
 The resort credit can be used for room rates, dining, amenities, taxes, and fees within Hilton Resort properties.
 This is overall an improvement if you can manage staying at Hilton resort properties.